leggedrobotics/wlr-competition-2025/README.md

 - ROS 2 Jazzy
 - CUDA-capable GPU (optional, for GPU acceleration)

-**Don't have Ubuntu 24.04 or ROS 2 Jazzy?** We highly recommend using [Distrobox](https://distrobox.it/) to run the competition framework in a containerized Ubuntu 24.04 environment.
+**Don't have Ubuntu 24.04 or ROS 2 Jazzy?** We highly recommend using [Distrobox](https://distrobox.it/) to run the competition framework in a containerized ROS2 Jazzy environment.

 ## 🚀 Installation